|Ten Problems||Fifteen Problems||Twenty-Five Problems|

 Since everything is exactly the same on both sides, it's NR.

 You will find additional NR examples at 13, 23, 28, and 44 in my problem sets.
 There are several examples at #44.
-Be sure to take a look at it.
+Also, an interesting one at #46.
+And one more at #47.

 One more example (not NR), then some final comments: